hotwired/turbo-site/docs/handbook/06_building.md

 When you navigate to a new page, Turbolinks looks for any `<script>` elements in the new page’s `<head>` which aren’t present on the current page.
 Then it appends them to the current `<head>` where they’re loaded and evaluated by the browser.
 You can use this to load additional JavaScript files on-demand.

 Turbolinks evaluates `<script>` elements in a page’s `<body>` each time it renders the page.
 You can use inline body scripts to set up per-page JavaScript state or bootstrap client-side models.
-To install behavior, or to perform more complex operations when the page changes, avoid script elements and use the `turbo-drive:load` event instead.
+To install behavior, or to perform more complex operations when the page changes, avoid script elements and use the `turbo:load` event instead.

 Annotate `<script>` elements with `data-turbo-eval="false"` if you do not want Turbo to evaluate them after rendering.
 Note that this annotation will not prevent your browser from evaluating scripts on the initial page load.